weareleaf/handbook/the-leaf-handbook.md

 The purpose of the 1:1 is to make sure nothing important goes unaddressed or unnoticed so you're as satisfied with your work as possible.
 You needn't do any significant prepartion for your 1:1, but do come with things to talk about even if it's just an "all clear" on the above bullet points.

 ### Working hours

-We work seven and a half hour days at Leaf, but are comfortable with when that's worked.
-For example, If you start at 9am, you're good to clock off at 5.30pm.
-Need to finish early?
-8am - 4.30pm is fine too.
-The same applies for instances when you need to nip out during the working day; simply make up the time either side of the errand.
+We work 37.5 hour weeks at Leaf, but are flexible with when those are worked.
+For example, you could work a standard 9am-5:30pm with an hour break for lunch every day, or chunk your day up into 3 stretches so you can get a gym session and dog walk in, or even start and finish later so you can sleep in.
+These are all fine.

-The only thing we ask is that, if you're working directly with a client, that you map to their working hours as closely as possible, to allow for timely communications.
+Whatever your normal routine, we do ask that you communicate deviations from it ahead of time, so everyone knows what's going on.
+For example, if your best friend is in town and asked if you want to hang out for a few hours, that's fine, but let people know the day before, rather than announcing it to everyone right as you to head out.

 ### Mobility